 6- Lily of the Valley

-The lily of the valley, which loves moist and shady places, fills the air with very beautiful smells in the spring.
-It has a simple appearance with delicate flowers, elegant leaves, and its perennial part is a shade herb.
+The lily of the valley, which loves moist and shady places, fills the air with wonderful smells in the spring.
+It has a simple appearance with delicate flowers, and elegant leaves, and its perennial part is a shade herb.
 This perennial partial shade herb expands by replicating its roots and covering its area.
-It can lives in stable shade but its base is sensitive to grass.
+It can live in stable shade but its base is sensitive to grass.
 It is an ideal herb for tree bottom.

 7- Tree Spurge